PratikBarhate/question-classification/README.md

 2. `lr` = Logistic Regression
 3. `linear_svm` = Linear Support Vector Classifier (Machine)

+#### Experimental Code

+1. The method to convert text data to ML features can be modified in function `qc.dataprep.text_features.get_vect`.
+2. The feature stack (what all data is to be feed to ML algorithm) can be modified/transformed/generated in file `qc.dataprep.feature_stack`
+3. Machine learning algorithms can be added in function `qc.ml.train.train_one_node`.
+(Parameter tuning too can be done)

 #### Dependencies used

 1. python - v3.6.3